PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 =================================

 In most scenarios users of PCL do not care much about performance and simply want their code to run fast without any additional steps performed from their side.
-For this reason their was a need for mechanism called best fit, which automatically selects best possible executor and its customizes its property in order to give the user good performance out of the box based on their system configurations and the function they are calling.
+For this reason there was a need for a mechanism called best fit, which automatically selects the best possible executor and customizes its property in order to give the user good performance out of the box based on their system configurations and the function they are calling.

-The mechanism works be choosing an executor based on the availability of an executor (depends on hardware/software of a system) and the priority of executors specified in function by PCL maintainers & contributors which will give good performance.
-The executor properties can also be customized on for a better fit for certain scenarios.
+The mechanism works by choosing an executor based on its availability (depends on hardware/software of a system) and its priority specified in function by PCL maintainers & contributors which will give good performance.Executor properties can also be customized to better fit certain scenarios.
 Besides this runtime checks are also be specified and on the basis of these runtime checks the executors are further filtered to selected most appropriate one.
-The two supported mechanisms in PCL currently are `enable_exec_with_priority` and `enable_exec_on_desc_priority`.
+The two supported mechanisms in PCL currently there are `enable_exec_with_priority` and `enable_exec_on_desc_priority`.
 You can read more about them in the code API.

 Alternative Designs Considered